grafana/grafana/docs/sources/panels/transformations.md

 {{< docs-imagebox img="/img/docs/transformations/labels-to-fields-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

 ## Series to rows

+> **Note:** This documentation refers to a Grafana 7.1 feature.

 Use this transformation to combine the result from multiple time series data queries into one single result.
 This is helpful when using the table panel visualization.

-The result from this transformation will contain three columns: `Time`, `Metric` and `Value`.
-The `Metric` column is added so you easily can see from what query the metric originate from.
-You can be customized this value by defining `Label` on the source query.
+The result from this transformation will contain three columns: `Time`, `Metric`, and `Value`.
+The `Metric` column is added so you easily can see from which query the metric originates from.
+Customize this value by defining `Label` on the source query.

-In the example below, we are visualizing multiple queries returning time series data before applying the transformation.
+In the example below, we apply a transformation to multiple queries returning time series data.

 {{< docs-imagebox img="/img/docs/transformations/time-series-before-merge-7-1.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-Here is the same example after applying the merge transformation.
+Here is the same example after applying the Series to rows transformation.

 {{< docs-imagebox img="/img/docs/transformations/time-series-after-merge-7-1.png" class="docs-image--no-shadow" max-width= "1100px" >}}